u0d7i/PU10/first-boot.md

 it's like "Nokia Connecting People") and IMEI with TAC 35519500, belonging to HTC, corresponding to MDA pro,Dopod 900,Universal,XDA Exec models.
 Battery model is PU16A.

-On the innet cover there is a hologram label with "Bitė" telco operator (246 02) name, saying "Qtek bitė edition", which could potentially mean phone can be operator-locked.
+On the inner cover there is a hologram label with "Bitė" telco operator name (MCC + MNC: 246 02), saying "Qtek bitė edition", which could potentially mean phone can be operator-locked.

 And if you wonder - stylus is inside: